app-icon

 6. Pele (1956–1977)

-Pele for Santos (Image Credit: Instagram/@Pele)
+Pele (Image Credit: Instagram/@Pele)

-The man who can only be referred to as ‘The King of Football’, the legendary Pele, is known for his goal tally for both club and country.
-In a career that saw him put up unthinkable numbers and run rampant on the global stage.
-He was as skilled with the ball at his feet as he was prolific in front of goal.
+The man who can only be referred to as ‘The King of Football’, the legendary Pelé, is known for his goal tally for both club and country.
+In a career that saw him put up unthinkable numbers and run rampant on the global stage He was as skilled with the ball at his feet as he was prolific in front of goal.
 With a mix of technical flair and a goal-scoring eye to back it up, there was very little anyone could do to deny Pelé on his day.

-739683N/ASantos, New York Cosmos3 World Cups, 2 Copa Libertadores
+3 World Cups, 2 Copa Libertadores

 Pele Career Stats